Join with millions in helping create lasting peace on Earth with this visionary Charter.

 Protect natural heritage and biodiversity

-• respect the Earth and take responsibility for all our actions, realising the inter-connectedness of all life; • protect in perpetuity and cease further destruction of all remaining bio-diverse native forests and other areas of high conservation value, including lakes, rivers and oceans; • prohibit the contamination of air, soil and waterways; • accelerate training and employment programs to repair previously-cleared and degraded lands by planting and companion growing, increasing quantities of permaculture designed food forests to help stabilise the climate and counteract global warming; • plant and intergrow with companion vegetation, increasing quantities of appropriate trees to help repair the atmosphere; • preserve and maintain the genetic diversity of seeds, plants and animals in their natural habitats; • implement a moratorium on releasing genetically engineered crops which can interfere irreversibly with natural biodiversity; • label accordingly all foods altered with DNA technology.
+• respect the Earth and take responsibility for all our actions realising the inter-connectedness of life; • cease further destruction of and protect in perpetuity, all remaining biodiverse, high-conservation value native forests and other areas including lakes, rivers and oceans; • ban the hunting of wild animals for sport; • end the contamination of air, soil and waterways through stopping the burning of coal, oil and gas; • accelerate training and employment programs to repair previously-cleared and degraded lands; • plant and companion grow, increasing quantities of permaculture designed food-forests to help end hunger and unemployment, and mitigate climate change; • preserve and maintain the genetic purity and diversity of seeds, plants and animals in their natural habitats. • implement a moratorium on genetically engineered crops which can interfere irreversibly with natural biodiversity; • label accordingly all foods altered with GMO and DNA technologies.

-Unite with others in a common purpose • enhance the future by helping achieve the local and global objectives of this Charter; • network to raise awareness of this solution strategy and propose its goals for adoption by education, religious, union, political, business, legal, military and community groups, local Councils, and for legislation by Governments; • contribute towards a peaceful and abundant Earth, where everyone can enjoy life in wisdom, happiness, harmony and love.
+• enhance the future by helping achieve the local and global objectives of this Charter; • network to raise awareness of this solution strategy and propose its goals for adoption by education, religious, union, political, military, local Councils, and community groups, and for consideration by Governments; • contribute towards a peaceful and abundant Earth, where everyone can enjoy life in peace, harmony and love.

 Produced by the Earth Repair Foundation and the Environment Program of United Nations Association of Australia (NSW) Inc. PO Box 503, Katoomba NSW 2780 Australia.
 Phone: 0408 267 195, Int’nl Code: +61 2, E-mail: firstname.lastname@example.org Internet: www.earthrepair.net